 The term "jumbo mortgage" is a more common name for a type of "nonconforming loan."
 It's not terribly different from most mortgages, but the small differences can mean the world if a jumbo mortgage is the right option for you!
 To understand jumbo loans, we first need understand conforming loans.
 The term is used to describe the loans that conform to the standards set by Fannie Mae and Freddie Mac, government sponsored enterprises that purchase the bulk of U.S. mortgages from lenders and banks.
 These two enterprises set a standard that limits the maximum value of any individual mortgage they will purchase.
 For the sake of clarity, Fannie Mae and Freddie Mac purchase mortgages from lenders and banks so the smaller institutions can have more liquidity (and offer more loans).
 With the set standard, the banks and lenders tend to conform because they want the two larger enterprises to purchase the loans.
 These loans are considering "conforming loans" because they meet the standard - currently set (for 2018) at $453,100 for single-unit homes.
 Some "high cost" markets (like New York or Los Angeles) will have a higher standard amount, and these standards can vary from county to county.
-You can learn more about these limits on the Federal Housing Finance Agency's website: www.fhfa.gov - and watch a video here explaining some of the conforming limits for 2018!
+You can learn more about these limits on the Federal Housing Finance Agency website.
+Be sure to watch this video explaining some of the conforming limits for 2018!

 So, loans that exceed the standard amount are considered "nonconforming" - and are more commonly referred to as "jumbo loans" or "jumbo mortgages."
 These types of loans are generally used to higher priced, luxury homes - or homes in highly competitive real estate markets.